togglebyte/anathema-guide/src/templates/elements/text.md

 ### `text-align`

-Note that text align will align the text within the text widget.
+Note that text align will align the text within the element.
-The text widget will size it self according to its constraint.
+The text element will size it self according to its constraint.

-To right align a text to the right side of the screen therefore requires the use of the alignment widget in combination with the text align attribute.
+To right align text to the right side of the screen therefore requires the use of the alignment widget in combination with the text align attribute.

 Default: `left`